freedombox/FreedomBox/ugly_hacks/santiago/README.rst

     # chgrp 1000 santiago.crt
     # chmod g+r santiago.crt

-Next, you'll need to open up "start.py" and update the system path to locate the "gnupg_" and "cfg" modules.
+Next, you'll need to open up ``start.sh`` and update the system path to locate the "gnupg_" and "cfg" modules.

 .. _gnupg: https://code.google.com/p/python-gnupg/

-Finally, start the Santiago process in a console with ``start.py``.
+Finally, start the Santiago process in a console with ``start.sh``.
 Test it out by navigating to:

     https://localhost:8080/query?host=b&service=santiago